idesemi-weekly/VRxEMG/README.md

 git clone https://github.com/idesemi-weekly/EMGVRMINIGAMES.git
 ```

-2. Open the OpenBCI application and connect the EMG sensors and the dongle, attach the sensors to the arms of each players (#depending on the channels need Valentin to fill this part, TBD).
+2. Open the OpenBCI application and connect the EMG sensors and the dongle, attach the sensors to the arms of each players.

+3. On the OpenBCI application use the networking window to setup the LSL protocol.

-3. Run emg_input.py (in EMG/emg_input.py) to get the EMG data from the sensors.
+4. Run emg_input.py (in EMG/emg_input.py) to get the EMG data from the sensors.

-4. Open the Unity project and run the game (as a server).
+5. Open the Unity project and run the game (as a server).

-5. Run the game on the VR headsets (as clients, either through the APKs or the EXEs).
+6. Run the game on the VR headsets (as clients, either through the APKs or the EXEs).

-6. Enjoy !
+7. Enjoy !

 ## Tips :